uswds/uswds-site/_components/button/button.md

 - /buttons/
 - /components/buttons/
 type: component
-title: Button TEST
+title: Button
 category: Components
 lead: A button draws attention to important actions with a large selectable surface.
-LEAD TEST
 description: A button draws attention to important actions with a large selectable surface.
-DESC TEST
 component:
   name: button
   status: ready